localnerve/jam-build/README.md

 > A web application project reference for a jam-stack service-worker first offline MPA

 ## Summary
 This is a reference repository for starting a webapp.
-The project is a versionable, service worker first, offline, multi-page JAM app.
+The project builds a versionable, service worker first, offline, multi-page JAM webapp.
 Vanillajs, just files, libs, and services.
-It is easily extended and modified, and the underlying data design lends itself to most applicatons.
+It is easily extended and modified, and the underlying data design (optimistically concurrent, multi-region, Document > Collection > Property) lends itself to most applicatons.

 ### Background
 This project is based on a [localnerve](https://www.localnerve.com) sassy-handlebars static site generator (Branch `front-only`) that uses image processors that generate metadata used to render preload tags and performance-oriented styles and markup.